The Call You Missed

 The hidden cost of the "On Call" life.

-When The Gatekeeper is installed, intake is complete before dispatch.
+When the system is installed, intake is complete before dispatch.
 The tech gets a full brief.
-The owner stops being the relay.
-The Quiet Protocol is the firewall.
-You only vibrate the tech when there is a confirmed, high-value dispatch ready to go.
+You stop being the relay.
+Your team only gets pulled in when there is a confirmed, high-value dispatch ready to move.

 The Compounding Cost